irenemanning/phase4-review-repo-1/README.md

 - rails db:seed (to seed database)
 - rails s (to run rails server)

-To run the frontend of this application, open up a new terminal, navigate to the client folder and run the following commands:
+To run the frontend of this application, open up a new terminal, navigate to the client folder (I do this to avoid the mistake of creating a package.json file in the main directory) and run the following commands:
 - npm install (to install dependencies)
 - npm start (to start React server)